tabearunzheimer/smart-mirror/README.md

 2. **Prepare the Wooden Frame**

     If you haven’t already, cut the additional piece of wood to match the dimensions of the picture frame.
-Once cut, smooth the edges by sanding them down, and paint the wood in a dark (preferably black) color for a sleek look.
+Once cut, smooth the edges by sanding them down, and paint the wood in a dark (preferably black) color so the one-way privacy film can work.
 Let the paint dry thoroughly.

 3. **Drill Holes for Assembly**

     Drill four holes at the corners of the wooden piece as well as into the picture frame, ensuring they are equally spaced.
 These holes will allow you to attach the two parts securely and "close" the frame, with the black side facing inward.
+Drill another hole to fit the charging cable through.

 4. **Reassemble the Frame**